-This internet will teach you about some of the latest trends, both those that are current and those that are quickly advancing.
+This article will teach you about some of the latest trends, both those that are current and those that are quickly advancing.
 It will also provide you with simple, do-able goals that can set your business on the right track with customers, social media platforms, and search engines alike.
-By following the advice laden within this article, you can set your business leagues ahead of the competition in any industry.
+By following the advice within this article, you can set your business ahead of the competition in any industry.

 Advanced User Profiling